Quasi-triangular, factorizable anti-dendriform bialgebras and relative Rota-Baxter operators

 The paper is organized as follows.
-In Section 2, we recall some basic knowledge of anti-dendriform algebras and anti-dendriform bialgebras.
-In Section 3, we introduce a notion of quasi-triangular anti-dendriform bialgebras, which can be induced by solutions of the AD-YBE whose symmetric parts are invariant.
-In section 4, we investigate factorizable anti-dendriform bialgebras, which are a special class of quasi-triangular anti-dendriform bialgebras.
-A factorizable anti-dendriform bialgebra leads to a factorization of the underlying anti-dendriform algebra and the double of an anti-dendriform bialgebra is naturally a factorizable anti-dendriform bialgebra.
-In section 5, relative Rota-Baxter operators with weights are introduced to interpret the solutions of the AD-YBE whose symmetric parts are invariant.
-Moreover, we show that there is a one-to-one correspondence between factorizable anti-dendriform bialgebras and quadratic Rota-Baxter anti-dendriform algebras.
+In Section 2, we recall some known facts about anti-dendriform algebras and anti-dendriform bialgebras.
+In Section 3, we introduce the notion of quasi-triangular anti-dendriform bialgebras, which can be induced by solutions of the AD-YBE whose symmetric parts are invariant.
+In Section 4, we investigate factorizable anti-dendriform bialgebras, a special class of quasi-triangular anti-dendriform bialgebras.
+A factorizable anti-dendriform bialgebra admits a factorization of the underlying anti-dendriform algebra, and the double of an anti-dendriform bialgebra naturally forms a factorizable anti-dendriform bialgebra.
+In Section 5, we introduce relative Rota-Baxter operators with weights to interpret solutions of the AD-YBE whose symmetric parts are invariant.
+Moreover, we show that there exists a one-to-one correspondence between factorizable anti-dendriform bialgebras and quadratic Rota-Baxter anti-dendriform algebras.

 Throughout the paper, $k$ is a field.
 All vector spaces and algebras are over $k$.
 All algebras are finite-dimensional, although many results still hold in the infinite-dimensional case.